Understanding Signs of Brain Injury

 What are the types of head injuries?

-There are several types of head injuries that can result from a car accident, slip and fall incident or other type of accident.
+There are several types of head injuries that can result from a car accident, slip and fall incident, or other types of accident.
 If the trauma results in damage to the skull itself, such as a crack or break, the trauma is considered a penetrating head injury.
-More difficult to diagnose are closed head injuries, where the skull is not obviously damaged but the brain is still injured.
-This can occur from a blow or impact, or from severe back-and-forth shaking, such as whiplash in a car accident.
+More difficult to diagnose are closed head injuries, where the skull is not obviously damaged, but the brain is still injured.
+This can occur from a blow or impact or from severe back-and-forth shaking, such as whiplash in a car accident.
 Babies and small children can suffer such injuries from being shaken, known as “shaken baby syndrome.”

 What are the signs of a brain injury?

 A medical professional should evaluate anyone who has sustained a blow to the head or whiplash-like injuries to determine if the victim has experienced a traumatic brain injury (TBI).
 Even if symptoms are so slight that the victim does not realize that a serious injury has occurred, treatment should be sought before further injury can develop.
 Often the symptoms may be delayed for many hours until swelling in the brain reaches a point that it begins to affect the victim.